iopipe/iopipe-js-core/README.md

 ```

 ## RC File Configuration
+Not recommended for webpack/bundlers due to dynamic require.

 You can configure iopipe via an `.iopiperc` RC file.
 [An example of that is here](https://github.com/iopipe/iopipe-js-core/blob/master/testProjects/rcFileConfig/.iopiperc).
 Config options are the same as the module instantiation object, except for plugins.
 Plugins should be an array containing mixed-type values.
 A plugin value can be a:
 - String that is the name of the plugin